onflow/docs/docs/tools/flow-cli/flix.md

 ```

 :::info
-Cadence v0.42.7 supports additional Cadence pragma funcationality that FlIX utility can use to generate FLIX.
+Cadence v0.42.7 supports additional Cadence pragma functionality that FlIX utility can use to generate FLIX.
 It will support parameters "title" and "description".
 :::